perslab/19-BMI-brain-genesettests/README.md

 ## Note

-* empirical p-values can be impractically slow especially for the wilcoxon and wilcoxon test
+* empirical p-values can be impractically slow especially for the `t.test` and `wilcox.test`
-* the GSEA function uses the [liger](https://rdrr.io/cran/liger/man/gsea.html) package, which computes p-values by permuting gene labels on the input weights.
+* the `GSEA` function uses the [liger](https://rdrr.io/cran/liger/man/gsea.html) package, which computes p-values by permuting gene labels on the input weights.
 This is faster than the original GSEA algorithm but may introduce false positives when testing against genesets where some genes are co-expressed.

 ## R session info